clearcmos/deb-preseed/README.md

 This project provides two main components:

 1. **Automated Debian Installer**: Creates a custom Debian installation ISO with preconfigured settings for unattended installation.
-2. **Docker Infrastructure**: Sets up a complete containerized environment with authentication, reverse proxy, and various services.
+2. **Docker Infrastructure**: Sets up a complete containerized environment with authentication, reverse proxy, VPN, and various services.

 The system is designed to be modular, allowing you to easily add or remove services as needed, while maintaining security through a centralized authentication system.